 The default assumptions for an ISA are more conservative than a pension fund.
 However, if your are using ISAs as a dedicated retirement provision and invested in similar assets, it would be appropriate to align your ISA assumptions with your pension assumptions.

 A reasonable assumption for long-term inflation in the UK is typically around 2-3% per year.
-This range reflects historical averages and aligns with the Bank of England’s target rate.
+This range reflects historical averages and aligns with the Bank of England’s target rate of 2%.